 With our journey of visiting fifty-two churches over, I can reflect more on the complete experience.
 Today, I’ll add to my thoughts about Church #45.

-The church had two services: one traditional and the other contemporary.
-However, the style of the service was not the most important distinction.
-The contrast between the attendees was; it was most disconcerting.
+This church had two church services.
+One was traditional and the other contemporary.
+The two options presented a nice contrast of styles.
+However, the style of service was not the most important distinction.
+The contrast between the attendees was.
+What we experiences was most disconcerting.

 Although the age difference was the most noticeable, it wasn’t the most significant.
 The people at the first service were friendly and outgoing, whereas at the second service, they were not.